 I felt I had to make another one (such hardship there – not!)
 This time I followed Anita's instructions!
 I used parchment paper and precooked the pizza crust for a few minutes first ON the paper ON the stone in the oven!

 I put the parchment paper on the spatula, cut it down to size and left about a one inch overlap of paper all around.
 I then placed the crust on it and shaped it so it wasn't hanging off the spatula/paddle!
 There's the dough, in the photo, ready for the oven, sat on the parchment paper.

 After the pre-bake in the oven, I brought it out and added my sauce, some sautéed onions; green, red, yellow peppers, and mushrooms.

-I pricked the dough to stop bubbles from forming, then put it in the oven and baked it for 3 minutes.
-I then added the grated cheese, and then the olives, plus some of the vegetables I'd saved aside to put purposely on top of the cheese.
+I pricked the dough to stop bubbles from forming.
+I then put it in the oven and baked it for 3 minutes.
+Next, I added the grated cheese, and then the olives, plus some of the vegetables I'd saved aside to put purposely on top of the cheese.

 earlier – I've been using the oven at 450°F instead of 475°F. No real reason.

 I just wanted to add this!
 Anita and James live in bonny Scotland.
 They have also turned their hands to making lots of home-made goodies like coat hangers, and storage cabinets – some with stained-glass inserts – and they're beautiful!

 All pieces are made with such loving care, it's a wonder they can bear to part with them!